microsoft/qlib/README.md

 Based on learning paradigms, they can be categorized into reinforcement learning and supervised learning.
 - For supervised learning, the detailed docs can be found [here](https://qlib.readthedocs.io/en/latest/component/model.html).
 - For reinforcement learning, the detailed docs can be found [here](https://qlib.readthedocs.io/en/latest/component/rl.html).
 Qlib's RL learning framework leverages `Execution Env` in `Workflow` layer to create environments.
 It's worth noting that `NestedExecutor` is supported as well.
-This empowers users to optimize different level of strategies/models/agents together (e.g. optimizing an order execution strategy for a specific portfolios management strategy).
+This empowers users to optimize different level of strategies/models/agents together (e.g. optimizing an order execution strategy for a specific portfolio management strategy).

 # More About Qlib